 Can You Use Clorox Wipes on Granite?

 Like many homeowners, you probably have a few containers of disinfecting wipes stashed away beneath your kitchen sink.
-Clorox is perhaps the most common name brand, but you might also have some of these Lysol disinfecting wipes.
+Clorox is perhaps the most common name brand, but you might also have some of these Lysol disinfecting wipes (on Amazon).
 The actual production of the two products is relatively similar.
 This is why we do not recommend using either type of product on your granite countertops.

 Can you use Clorox wipes on granite?

 The answer is definitely not, but it requires a little bit of explanation.
 You should truly understand the reason why these Clorox wipes can ruin your countertops to prevent you from being tempted to use them in the future.

 Clorox Wipes contain citric acid as a primary ingredient.
 This ingredient can quickly eat away at the sealer on your countertops.
 Furthermore, many of these Clorox wipes come in citrus scents that contain lemon or orange extracts.
 You might love the convenience of these disinfecting wipes, but they should be avoided at all costs.

 Let’s start with how to properly take care of your granite countertops and what to use instead.

 Granite countertops are actually a porous material.
 This means that they quickly absorb spills and can collect stains quite easily.
 You can avoid many of these common complaints by regularly sealing your countertops with specially-formulated products.
 This spray bottle from Granite Gold is made to help homeowners seal their own granite countertops from home.